Valentine’s Day is like Thanksgiving with less tryptophan and more schmaltz.

 I first learned of the “I’m utterly alone and rejected unless someone takes pity on me” day in the fifth grade when I ended up with three or four generic Will You Be My Valentine cards with some heart candy thrown in, distributed to everyone in the class by the parents of the most generous among us.
 Until that day, I didn’t know to expect something come every February 14th, or that if I received nothing, I was supposed to feel un-girlish and not worthy of attention.

 Commerce and insecurity aside, I don’t see Valentine’s Day as too different from Thanksgiving, other than there’s less tryptophan and more schmaltz.
 Both are days of appreciation that might be nice to extend to the other 363.
 I can’t possibly be mad at Valentine’s Day.
 In fact, I find many words that end in “-ine” inherently romantic: Balanchine, crystalline, dopamine, clandestine… Not only that, I’m a fan of all kinds of love.
 The blood-thick love of siblings, the time-sealed love of best friends, the unquestioning love of pets, the incomparable love of parent and child.
 And naturally, that of lovers, a glorious candle flicker in the dark, though sometimes just as impermanent.
-Luckily, the other kinds of love aren’t fleeting at all.
+Luckily, all the other kinds of love aren’t fleeting.
 And some bonds show you genuine love doesn’t end when romance does.

 For each Valentine’s Day that we were a couple, S. gave me a handmade, ultra-modern glass perfume bottle.
 These fit my idea of poetic, so he didn’t risk deviating with other items the following years, and I built a decent collection of geometric art glass.
 For him I rigged envelopes I spent hours designing, so that upon opening, a burst of tiny, varied, hand-cut hearts would spring out and rain on him.
 He died years after we broke up, yet here he is again, remembered on Valentine’s Day 2020.